If you are an independently published author who wants to self-publish professionally, you absolutely must buy your own ISBNs.

-EPUB: If you distribute your ebook with BookBaby, GateWay Press, IngramSpark, or Smashwords, you'll need one ISBN for the EPUB version.
+EPUB: When you distribute your ebook (choices include BookBaby, Gatekeeper Press, IngramSpark, Smashwords, StreetLib, Draft2Digital) you'll need one ISBN for the EPUB version.
 That EPUB will be sent to Amazon, who will create a Kindle file from it, so you do not need a separate Kindle ISBN.

 Look professional to bookstores

 You also need your own ISBNs to obtain an LCCN and PCIP block for libraries.
 You may not aim to distribute to libraries but if you want your book to look exactly like those published by the Big 5 publishing houses, you'll want a CIP block on your copyright page.

 Find out how to make your book look just like those from the traditional publishing houses in my post 20 Rookie Interior Book Design Mistakes to Avoid.